Background to MRLs

-- new and amended MRLs for 19 agricultural compounds (agricultural chemicals and veterinary medicines)
+- new and amended MRL entries for 8 agricultural compounds (agricultural chemicals and veterinary medicines)

-- 6 proposals for new or amended exceptions from compliance with an MRL
+- 3 proposals for new or amended exceptions from compliance with an MRL.

 Have your say

 MPI is inviting public comment on the changes proposed to the Food Notice.
-For each compound for which a comment is made, answer the following questions:
+For each compound for which a comment is made, answer these questions:

 - On balance, do you oppose any of the commodity MRLs proposed for this compound?